folguinch/website/_posts/2024-02-17-carretera_austral_chapter1.md

 A couple of freshly cooked seafood empanadas in La Arena where enough for lunch.
 Since the ferry was coming, I had them during the crossing, enjoying the views of the sea and the fresh air.

-{% include figure.html path="assets/img/carretera_austral_003.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid path="assets/img/carretera_austral_003.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
     Ferry arriving to La Arena.
 </div>